jessbudd/Developer-Notes/README.md

-# My Tricks & Notes
+# Dev Tricks, Notes & Hacks

-This repo is a list of hacks, work arounds and tricks to keep handy for future reference.
+This repo is a list of notes for my future reference.

-##IE HACKS
+##Internet Explorer
 ###Word Breaks
 <wbr> is not supported by any version of IE. If word-wrap:word-break and word-break: word-all do not work, you can insert the following code after the element:
 `<img src="transp.gif" width="0" height="0" alt="">`

 ###HTML
-Some HTML5 tags do not work in IE (eg <main>) and you need to explicitly add the display property to the css.
+Some HTML5 tags do not work in any version of IE (eg <main>) and you need to explicitly add the display property to the css.

 ##Shortcuts
 To get to the cpanel login of most pages type `":2082"` to the end of the url address.